 It’s my love of poetry.
 A lyric is poetry with a melody—a message with a melody.
 And phrasing is all mathematics.
 If it’s eight beats to two bars, then you can sing 18 syllables.
 It’s always best to sing 15, though, so you can grab a breath now and then.
 In fact—you won’t believe it—but my biggest influence was my mathematics teacher.
 Music is so much mathematics that it’s pathetic.

 Chuck Berry, interview with Guitar Player, February 1971.

 Recorded 3 June 1971.
-Alexander, who later went under the name Warren Peace, would continue to work with Bowie, co-writing “Rock and Roll With Me” and singing on most of Bowie’s mid-’70s records.
+MacCormack, who was going by “Geoffrey Alexander” at the gig and later went under the name Warren Peace, would continue to work with Bowie, co-writing “Rock and Roll With Me” and singing on tours and Station to Station.